Per-Scholas-Org/onboarding-evaluations/README.md

 # SE Onboarding Evaluations

-# Module 1: Introduction to Teach the MERN Stack and Software Engineering
+# Module 1: Introduction to Teaching the MERN Stack and Software Engineering

 ## Learning Objectives